I frequently monitor the search terms that people are using to find this blog and my other websites.

 “Why can’t I make money with my stand-up comedy?”

 Humm.
 My first thought was this…

 Could it possibly be that your stand-up comedy act just isn’t funny?

 Before I continue I should say that professional comedians can command what most people would be considered an exceptional income on even a part-time basis provided they are able to generate big and frequent laughs consistently show after show.

 Related Article: How Much Do Comedians Get Paid?

-Stand-up Comedy is not like a government job where a person can automatically advance due to longevity nor due to accumulating number of performances.
+Stand-up Comedy is not like a government job where a person can automatically advance due to longevity nor due to accumulating a certain number of performances.

-Those aspects only come into play for the comedian who is already getting paid and “moving up the ladder” in stand-up comedy so to speak.
+Those aspects only come into play for the comedian who has demonstrated their talent, is already getting paid and “moving up the ladder” in stand-up comedy so to speak.

 Stand-up comedians get paid to cause audiences to laugh.
 The speed at which a comedian can get paid to perform is directly related to four primary factors:

 - The audience laughter levels they can generate